SAP-archive/cloud-application-security-sample/prerequisites/README.md

 > Note: Hyper-V interferes with VirtualBox (Hyper-V must to be enabled for Docker, but this [crashes VirtualBox](https://www.virtualbox.org/ticket/16801))

-To start all docker containers required for a module, execute `docker-compose up -d` in the directory of the module.
+To start all docker containers required for a sample module, execute `docker-compose up -d` in the directory of the module.
 This will run all containers as defined in the `docker-compose.yml` file located at the root of the module.
 To tear down all containers, execute `docker-compose down`.

 Execute `docker ps` to view all running docker images.

 <a id="headline-3"></a>
 ## Project Setup